globalsign/OneClickSSL/README.md

 [OneClickSSL](http://www.globalsign.com/ssl/oneclickssl/) - Fully automated SSL Secure Site activation
 ================================

-Managing SSL, especially in hosting environments, requires a good understanding of the technology, and SSL often results in unnecessary costs through number of technical issues.
+Managing SSL, especially in hosting environments, requires a good understanding of the technology, and SSL often results in unnecessary costs through a number of technical issues.

-OneClickSSL is a revolutionary SSL system which rewrites the SSL paradigm and turns the SSL Certificate lifecycle overhead into a simple, easy to deploy solution, saving website administrators time and costs, and allowing hosting companies to focus on their core business and not SSL installation problems.
+OneClickSSL is a revolutionary SSL provisioning mechanism which rewrites the SSL paradigm and turns the SSL Certificate lifecycle overhead into a simple, easy to deploy solution, saving website administrators time and costs, and allowing hosting companies to focus on their core business.

 For contributors
 ---